dart-lang/sdk/runtime/vm/service/service.md

 Into | Single step, entering function calls
 Over | Single step, skipping over function calls
-Out | Single step until the current function exits
+Out | Single step until the current function exits Rewind | Immediately exit the top frame(s) without executing any code.
+Isolate will be paused at the call of the last exited function.

 See [Success](#success), [StepOption](#StepOption).